-Sometime shortly prior to September 30, 1887, a meeting of interested individuals was held to bring about the first organized Fire Fighting unit in Margaretville.
+Sometime shortly prior to September 30, 1887, a meeting of interested individuals was held to bring about the first organized firefighting unit in Margaretville.
 It was through the urging of Dr. J.H.
-Banker, that this meeting was held, thus he is considered to be the founder of the Margaretville Fire Department.
+Banker, that this meeting was held.
+Thus, he is considered to be the founder of the Margaretville Fire Department.
 The organization was named the Thomas Winter Hook and Ladder Company.
-At this meeting, J.A.
-Whitaker was elected Foreman, A.T.
-Cowan, Assistant Foreman, J.D.
-Brown Secretary and J.H.
-Hitt, Treasurer.

 There was no further meeting until June 3, 1890.
 At this meeting, for some unknown reason it was moved to change the name of the Company.
 On the sixth ballot the name Excelsior Hook and Ladder was chosen.

-The Treasury of these Companies was established through loans from the members, to be repaid when the individual’s companies could see their way clear to repay them.
+The treasury of these companies was established through loans from the members, to be repaid when the individual companies could see their way clear to repay them.
 Weekly drills were held by each Company to train the men.

-In February of 1900 the Department held its first annual banquet.
+In February of 1900, the Department held its first annual banquet.
 It was primarily a moneymaking project, open to the public.
-292 suppers were served at $.25 per person.
-In 1901 431 were served and in 1902, 440 were served, attesting to the popularity of the affair.
+Two hundred ninety-two suppers were served at $.25 per person.
+In 1901, 431 were served, and in 1902, 440 were served, attesting to the popularity of the affair.

 In 1900 the Department had 48 active members.
-26 of these were in Excelsior Hook & Ladder Company and 22 in the Pakatakan Hose Company.
+Twenty six of these were in Excelsior Hook & Ladder Company and 22 in the Pakatakan Hose Company.

 From April 1900 until October 1902 the Department answered no calls.

-Since its inception, the Department has always been active in county and State Fire organizations.
-It first joined the volunteer fireman’s Association of New York State in 1891 and joined the Delaware County Firemen’s Association in 1899 when it was organized.
-It has bee active in both organizations since.
+Since its inception, the Department has always been active in county and state fire organizations.
+It first joined the Volunteer Firemen’s Association of New York State in 1891 and joined the Delaware County Firemen’s Association in 1899 when it was organized.
+It has been active in both organizations since.

 In 1923, the Village purchased the Larrabee pumper.
 At this time it was moved to disband the Excelsior Hook & Ladder Company of 36 years and the Pakatakan Hose Company of 34 years and form one company to be known henceforth as the Margaretville Fire Department, Engine Company No. 1.